Transforming your home decor often involves painting new plaster, which has some key differences compared to painting ‘old’ plaster.

-In this post, I'lll tackle all these questions and more.
+In this post, I’ll tackle all these questions and more.

-Please note that this article only deals with painting INTERNAL walls and ceilings.
+Please note that this article only deals with painting INTERNAL walls/ceilings.

-Picking the right paint depends on the room you’re painting, the plaster type and your budget.
+Picking the right paint depends on the room you’re painting, the bare plaster type and your budget.

 The humidity in kitchens and bathrooms cause water-based paints (emulsions) to soak up the water vapour, which can make them unstable and likely to peel or harbour mould spores.
 Therefore, it’s best to use solvent-based paints for kitchens and bathrooms.
 Some companies even make special kitchen and bathroom paints which come in a vast range of colours.

-For the other rooms in your home, go with good quality emulsion paints.
-A good quality paint will need less coats, last longer and produce a much better finish when compared with cheaper paints.
-Use this link to find the best options for your home.
+For the other rooms in your home, go with good quality emulsion paint.
+Good quality paint will need fewer coats, last longer and produce a much better finish when compared with cheaper paints.
+Use this paint guide to find the best options for your home.

-Freshly plastered walls must be left to dry out completely before you start painting.
+Newly plastered walls must be left to completely dry out before you start painting.

-Drying time depends on several factors such as; time of year, central heating, plaster type and the number of plastered layers.
+Drying time depends on several factors such as; time of year, heating, bare plaster type and the number of plastered layers.

-However, you can expect the plaster to be completely dry after about three weeks, but this assumes you have central heating.
+You can expect new plaster to be completely dry after about three weeks, assuming you have central heating.
 If you don’t have central heating, it could take up to 6 weeks.

-You shouldn’t paint plaster before it’s completely dry because paint forms an airtight skin on top of the plaster.
+You shouldn’t be painting plaster before it’s completely dry because paint forms an airtight skin on top of the plaster.

 This airtight skin results in moisture being trapped underneath the paint instead of evaporating off the plaster.
-Trapped moisture will either move deeper and develop mould in the wall, or will mix with wall salts and become Efflorescence.
+The trapped moisture will either move deeper and develop mould in the wall or will mix with wall salts and become Efflorescence.

 In either scenario, you’ll have an expensive problem to fix.
 As always, prevention is better than cure!

-Make sure freshly plastered rooms are well ventilated by opening doors and windows.
+Make sure newly plastered rooms are well ventilated by opening doors and windows.
 This will allow natural air ventilation to flow through the room, gently drying your plaster.